 The health of our gut system is more important than we ever suspected.
-It’s at the root of almost all chronic diseases like heart disease, cancer, depression, arthritis, diabetes, autoimmunity, and even weight gain.
+It’s at the root of many chronic diseases like heart disease, cancer, depression, arthritis, diabetes, autoimmunity, and even weight gain.
 When we eat food that is already partially “digested” by the blending process, our digestive system has less work to do.
 The energy that is not used for digestion is then freed up for repair and maintenance throughout the body.
-I look forward to continuing the discussion of this wonderful health helper in our next article.
+There are more benefits of smoothies in the following post.

 If you enjoyed this article, please continue to Healthy Green Smoothies to Increase Energy